-Public display of affection will be limited to holding hands.
+Public displays of affection tends to make staff and students uncomfortable.
+Hugs and hand-holding will be allowed while kisses and groping are not allowed.
 Students who do not comply may be given detention and have a phone call made home to parents sharing the school's policy on PDAs.